nuhmanpk/SuperLogger/README.md

 SuperLogger is a versatile Visual Studio Code extension that enhances your coding experience across various programming languages.
 It provides entertaining and informative print statements with random emojis and jokes, making debugging a delightful and effective process.

-Supported Languages:
+## Supported Languages:

-Python
+1. Python
-JavaScript
+1. JavaScript
-TypeScript
+1. TypeScript
-Java
+1. Java
-C++
+1. C++
-C#
+1. C#
-Ruby
+1. Ruby
-PHP
+1. PHP
-Swift
+1. Swift
-Go
+1. Go
-Rust
+1. Rust
-Kotlin
+1. Kotlin
+1. Jupter Notebooks
-and many more!
+1. and many more!
 Whether you're working on a Python script or a Java application, SuperLogger adds a touch of humor and clarity to your code, making it easier to identify issues and understand your program's flow."

 ## Multiple Language, single Tool !!!